-NOTE 9 - SUBSEQUENT EVENTS
+NOTE 7 - SUBSEQUENT EVENTS

-Management has reviewed and evaluated all subsequent events and transactions from January 1, 2022 through March 28, 2022, the date the financial statements were available to be issued, for possible disclosure and, or, recognition in the financial statements.
-There were no events or transactions that existed which would provide additional pertinent information about conditions at the balance sheet date which are required to be recognized or disclosed in the accompanying financial statements.
+Management has reviewed and evaluated all subsequent events and transactions from January 1, 2024 through March 26, 2024, the date the financial statements were available to be issued, for possible disclosure and, or, recognition in the financial statements.
+There were no events or transactions, except as noted below, that existed which would provide additional pertinent information about conditions at the balance sheet date which are required to be recognized or disclosed in the accompanying financial statements.